Everything PR News

 Frequently Asked Questions

-Are the platforms doing anything?
+What are the platforms doing about it?

-Is this only a B2C problem?
+Is this primarily a political problem or a brand problem?

 EPR Editorial Team